ect123/heartly-readme-boilerplate/README.md

 <h1 align="center">Readme Boilerplate 💕</h1>

-<h5 align="center">This repository provides ideas for READMEs.
-It's open source so thoughtful updates and/or suggestions are appreciated.</h5>
+<h5 align="center">This repository is a README boilerplate.
+It's open source so thoughtful updates and/or suggestions are appreciated.
+This is the readme sub-description</h5>

 ---

 <p align="center">
   <a href="#standards">Stardards</a>&nbsp;&nbsp;
   <a href="#cite">Cites & Thanks</a>
+  <a href="#standards">Read more about navigations</a>
 </p>

 ---

+Readmes are used to describe the contents of code repositories.
+Besides the title, description, and code directory, readmes are the first thing users see.
+This boilerplate contains items to assist in writing readmes.

 <h2 id="standards">Standards</h2>

-In the section below, standards for documenting and sharing Heartly Document is provided.
+The standard section is the core section of the readme-boilerplate.
+It contains definitions and context for the rest of the readme-boiler-plate.

 ###  Headers

-Headers for `readme`'s can include a title `h1`, a pre-description `h5`, and a description `p`.
+Headers for `readme`'s should include a title `h1`, a sub-description `h5`, and a description `p`.
+After the header, the readme should contains sections that contain titles `h2` and sub-titles `h3`.

 ---

-`<h1>` tags that are written out as `html` rather than `markdown` so that the element is centered.
+The readme boiler plate writes out the title with the `<h1>` tag rather than `markdown` so that the element is centered using the `align` attribute.

 ```html